A Complete Guide to the New Zealand Travel Cost

 The Cost of Accommodation in New Zealand

-The price range on accommodation in New Zealand is broad, from cheap campsites to luxury lodges being available.
-Below, we have given the prices of accommodation that most travellers in New Zealand use so you can work out how much does a trip to New Zealand cost.
+The price range of accommodation in New Zealand is broad, from cheap campsites to luxury lodges all available.
+Below, we have given the prices of accommodation that most travellers in New Zealand use so you can work out the cost of a trip to New Zealand.

 - Hostel dorm bed/ night: NZ$27-$35